joelvaneenwyk/js-dos-docs/Writerside/topics/jsdos-bundle.md

 When a bundle is ready, the browser will prompt you to save it somewhere on your PC.
 Now when you have a bundle, go ahead and publish it somewhere.

+> Due to the performance reasons js-dos archive created without compression.
+> If you plan to publish it on your website, please repack it with maximum compression.
+>
+{style="warning"}

 > If you need to change the configuration of bundle in the middle, you can use the restart button.
 It
 > will redirect you back to the configuration editor.
 >